mykilee/A1--DH-Tools-Methods/README.md

 # Research Project

 This repository is dedicated to a research project focused on [The influence of music genres on people's emotions.].
 The aim is to [provide insights into mental health: Understanding how different music genres influence emotions can offer insights into mental health and well-being.
 This could be crucial for developing music therapy or mental health intervention measures.].

+## Topic selection

+For the upcoming weeks, the chosen topic for exploration is [Does different genres of music, such as pop, classical, and rock, have varying effects on an individual's overall mood?].